anupamsharmae/todo-app/README.md

 # ToDo-App ✅
-toDo Application is a basic appliction to save your task that has to be done.
+toDo Application is a basic application to save your task that has to be done.

 ### Project 👨🏻‍💻
 - Basic Application